socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 ### Origins and Signs of Use
+Modeling arguably has been there since the very beginnings of computer science and software engineering; most computer programs actually are models and abstractions of some parts of the real world.

-If the above hints are followed, use of architecture modeling is straightforward to spot.
+If the tips in teh section "Hints and Pitfalls to Avoid" above are followed, the use of architecture modeling and models is straightforward to spot.
 If not, you have a review finding and set of questions to ask &#128515;.

 ### Related Content